amehybrid/ecentriccalculator/README.md

 ```

 ### Break down into end to end tests
+TEST calculator will be hosted on http://127.0.0.1:3100/calculator.html
+PROD calculator will be hosted on http://128.199.226.210:3100/calculator.html

-1. run server by running
+1. For TEST, run server by running
   node .
 or
   node app.js

-calculator will be hosted on http://127.0.0.1:3100/calculator.html

 2. go to test_cafe folder then run

+for TEST:

   testcafe chrome calculator-test.js

+for PROD
+  testcafe chrome calculator-prod.js

+example:

 PS D:\programming\ecentric\ecentriccalculator\test_cafe> testcafe chrome calculator-test.js
 \
  Running tests in: